 If you’re a child of a veteran exploring your home-buying options, be sure to research thoroughly.
 Contact Society Mortgage to explore your possibilities and find out how you can achieve your dream of homeownership in the most favorable terms.

-The path to homeownership may not be as straightforward as it is for veterans themselves, but with professional advice from our Society Mortgage Loan Officers, you may be able to use some of the benefits associated with VA loans.
-Contact us today, and one of our Loan Officers will be happy to give you a complete overview of your options!
+The path to homeownership may not be as straightforward as it is for veterans themselves, but with professional advice from our Society Mortgage Loan Officers, you may be able to use some of the VA home loan benefits.
+Contact us today, and one of our Loan Officers will be happy to give you more information and a complete overview of your options!

 Frequently Asked Questions

-Can I use my dad's VA loan to buy a house?
+Can I use my dad's VA loan to purchase a home?

-No, you are not eligible.
+No, you are not directly eligible as you are not a veteran or service member yourself.
 VA loans are directed to your veteran father and their surviving spouse.
-However, you may benefit indirectly by assuming your dad’s VA loan or through a joint loan.
+However, you may be eligible indirectly by assuming your dad’s VA loan or through a joint loan.

-Can I get a VA loan if my dad served?
+Can I get a VA loan to buy a home if my dad served?

 Can my dad use his VA loan to buy me a house?